How much CPU and RAM does my website need?

 For a smaller website (I.E a small WordPress blog) we would generally recommend either the Amethyst or Ruby plan.

-Both of these plans utilise SSD storage so the choice will normally come down to how large the site is and how many domains you wish to use as the Amethyst plan gives you 10GB of storage space and 1 Domain whereas the Ruby plan gives you unlimited sites and unlimited storage (Subject to T&Cs).
+The choice will normally come down to how large the site is and how many sites you wish to host: the Amethyst plan gives you 10GB of storage and 1 site, whereas the Ruby plan gives you 5 sites and 25GB of storage.

 Medium sites